Executive Order 13871

+Stated goal

 The stated goal of EO 13871 is to "deny Iran all paths to both a nuclear weapon and intercontinental ballistic missiles, and to counter the totality of Iran’s malign influence in the Middle East."
 In the order it is also stated that United States "aims to deny the Iranian government revenue, including revenue derived from the export of products from Iran’s iron, steel, aluminum, and copper sectors, that may be used to provide funding and support for the proliferation of weapons of mass destruction, terrorist groups and networks, campaigns of regional aggression, and military expansion."

+Extension

 The order were further extended by President Trump Executive Order 13902 on 10 Jan 2020 authorizing further and more rigorous sanctions on the New Sectors, namely Iran's construction, mining, manufacturing, and textile sectors.
 The stated goal of EO 13902 were to hold "the Iranian regime responsible for attacks against United States personnel and interests by denying it substantial revenue that may be used to fund and support its nuclear program, missile development, terrorism and terrorist proxy networks, and malign regional influence.